Remuneration Statement 2019

 The Board of Directors also approves each year the criteria for determining the incentive pay for the Group’s CEO and Management Team members, on the basis of proposals by the Compensation Committee.
 The incentive pay is determined on the basis of the Group’s financial and other objectives related to the implementation of the strategy.

 Remuneration of members of the Board of Directors

-During the 2018 financial year, EUR 80 000 was paid in fixed fees to the chairman of the Board, EUR 50 000 to the vice chairman, and EUR 40 000 each to the other Board members, in accordance with the decisions of the General Meeting of 22 March 2018.
-40 per cent of the annual remuneration was paid in company shares and the rest in cash.
+During the 2019 financial year, EUR 80 000 was paid in fixed fees to the chairman of the Board, EUR 50 000 to the vice chairman, and EUR 40 000 each to the other Board members, in accordance with the decisions of the General Meeting of 21 March 2019.
+40% of the annual remuneration was paid in company shares and the rest in cash.
 The Chairman of the Board was paid EUR 1 100 and members of the Board of Directors were paid a meeting attendance fee of EUR 600 for each Board meeting.

 The Chairman and the members of the Board Committees were also paid an attendance fee for the Committee meetings.
 The Chairman of the Audit Committee was paid EUR 1 100 and each member was paid EUR 800 as a meeting remuneration for each meeting of the Audit Committee, and the Chairman and each member of the Compensation Committee was paid EUR 600 as a meeting remuneration for each meeting of the Committee.

 During the 2019 financial year the Board members were paid a total of EUR 309 400 (2018: 30 600) in cash and 66 416 (2018: 36 586) of the company’s Series B shares.
 The value of shares was EUR 148 000 (2018: 148 000) on the dates of share purchases.

 The total value of the remuneration was EUR 457 400 (2018: EUR 448 600).